 Bankruptcy lead services are another avenue that people use to get access to bankruptcy leads.
 These firms specialize in marketing to obtain folks who are interested in bankruptcy.
 There are numerous firms that provide bankruptcy leads, so if you go this route, you may want to run tests to see how these leads perform for you.
-The bigger bankruptcy lead services may be NOLO or Lawyer Marketing.
-We are definitely a smaller player in the bankruptcy lead space but are thankfully growing.
+The bigger bankruptcy lead services may be 4Legalleads, NOLO, or Lawyer Marketing.

 There are 4 things to look out for when using a bankruptcy lead service:

 You may think that this is a given, but some bankruptcy lead services sell the same lead to multiple firms.
 The cost per lead is generally lower, but that means that you are in competition from the start to get a hold of the individual quickly.
 This should also reduce your conversion rate.
 I am not sure how the potential client feels getting calls, texts, and emails from multiple bankruptcy firms.

 Understanding pricing is important.
 How many tiers of pricing do they have?
 I have always been somewhat suspicious of the firms that only do price per lead.
 Generally, if you have great leads, you want to do price per qualified lead (only get paid when an individual becomes a client.
 If you have poor to great leads, you may want the price per lead because the conversion rate may be low This is not always the case, but I appreciate when bankruptcy lead services provided different tiers of pricing.